 Driving the Wild Atlantic Way and Causeway Coast is the best way to enjoy these two routes in Ireland.
 Distances can be long between points so cycling the Wild Atlantic Way and Causeway Coast is not really feasible unless you are an experienced cyclist.
 Roads can be narrow without many overtaking points.

-Roads are marked with Wild Atlantic Way signs so it is quiet easy to navigate the route.
+Roads are marked with Wild Atlantic Way signs so it is quite easy to navigate the route.
 Walking the Wild Atlantic Way in quieter, more remote parts can be an enjoyable way to explore the route but make sure to factor in time to your day if you want to walk or hike in certain areas.

 Where to stay along the Wild Atlantic Way